McCartneyAC/Back_of_the_Envelope/README.md

 * * fix left-right scroll on dataTableOutput.
 * nix the variables page and add a dossier page instead :)
 * * `dossier()` numeric return error.
+* overhaul the plot outputs so it's just:
+* * original plot (follows programmatically based on variables) with second tab for residuals
+* * marginal effects plot
+* * Added Variable Plots.
+Make sure to deal with issue of missing data with AV plots (and residuals above for that matter)

 ## User Feedback:
 * For the Correlation table, you may want to rotate your x-axis labels 45 or 90 degrees.
 Getting a lot of overlap for files with > 20 factors